7 abandoned cart email templates and best practices

 While you can keep your abandoned email strictly to the facts, a conversational approach makes it more likely that recipients will engage with the email.

 How conversational you are will depend on your brand.
 While hip and trendy companies may send chatty emails filled with humor and pop culture references, those same emails would sound strange if sent by a more traditional brand.
-However, regardless of what you’re selling, your abandoned cart emails should be helpful and compelling.
+However, regardless of what you’re selling, your best abandoned cart emails should be helpful and compelling.

 For example, this email from Headspace uses a conversational tone, acknowledges that the recipient may have got distracted in a humorous way, and lets them know where they can get further help if they need it.